TimeXAIgroup/signxai2/docs/guide/basic_usage.rst

 Basic Usage
 ===========

-This guide covers the basic usage of SignXAI with both TensorFlow and PyTorch.
+This guide covers the basic usage of SignXAI with both PyTorch and TensorFlow.

 .. contents:: Contents
    :local: